 The format of the workspace is where nature meets nurture.
-Beyond profit, the way our environment is structured has the ability to maximise our wellbeing through feelings of purpose and community, our output, productivity and the benefits of the collective intelligence.
-In a brave new world where no man is an island, we explore how the age-old secrets of nature are merging with the technology of the future, to deliver the hybrid workspace of today.
+The way our environment is structured has the ability to maximise our wellbeing through purpose and community, as well as enhancing our output by harnessing the benefits of the collective intelligence.
+In a brave new world where no man is an island, we explore how the age-old secrets of nature are merging with the visionary technology of the future, to deliver the workspaces of today.

 The Wisdom Of The Crowd

 When groups of people come together, they create something that is more than the sum of its parts.
 Collaboration is what underpins the collective intelligence.
 The animal kingdom abounds with examples of groups functioning as a single whole, from schools of fish, to flocks of birds, herds of animals, and ant and bee colonies working as a single organism.
 On an even larger scale, the Gaia Hypothesis proposes that the planet itself shares this emergent, holistic phenomena.

 Technology is playing an increasingly prominent role in facilitating the collective intelligence.
 Whereas many political regimes and centralised power structures can occasionally be a bureaucratic hindrance, technology provides a platform for people to come together and directly exchange information.
 This has a multitude of applications including opinion aggregation, idea collection, and effects on estimates, judgements and predictions.